ECuiDev/obsidian-quiz-generator/README.md

 ## Features

 - **Personalized Questions:** Select any combination of notes and folders to use as the quiz content.
+Preview the selected notes and folders to see their content before generating your questions.
 - **Customizable Generation:** Choose the type(s) and number of questions to generate.
-- **Multiple Question Types:** Multiple choice, true/false, and short answer are all supported.
+- **Multiple Question Types:** True or false, multiple choice, select all that apply, fill in the blank, matching, short answer, and long answer are all supported.
 Mix and match them to best suit your needs for an effective assessment.
 - **Interactive UI:** Answer generated questions in an interactive UI that provides real-time feedback on correctness.
-- **Question Saving:** Save generated questions in either (or both) of the following formats.
+- **Question Saving:** Save generated questions in either of the following formats.
   - Inline and multiline flashcards to review with [obsidian-spaced-repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition).
   - Markdown callouts for seamless integration with your notes.
 - **Reviewable Quizzes:** Review saved questions using the interactive UI (you can also create your own questions from scratch and open them in the UI without ever using the generator).
-- **Multiple Languages:** Generate questions in the same language as your notes.
+- **Multiple Languages:** Generate questions in 21 different languages.
 - **Math Support:** Generate questions from notes that contain LaTeX.
-- **Model Options:** Choose between OpenAI's latest GPT-3.5 and GPT-4 models, depending on your needs.
+- **Model Options:** Choose between OpenAI's latest models, depending on your needs.
-  - Use `GPT-3.5` (16,385 token context window) for faster response times and efficient question generation with a moderate context window.
+  - `GPT-3.5 Turbo` (16k token context window): Ideal for fast response times and efficient question generation.
+Perfect for handling moderate-sized notes and everyday educational tasks.
-  - Use `GPT-4` (128,000 token context window) for more extensive content and in-depth question generation, suitable for complex educational materials and detailed assessments.
+  - `GPT-4 Turbo` (128,000 token context window): Suited for generating questions from extensive notes and complex materials.
+Offers in-depth question generation, making it great for detailed assessments and advanced study.
+  - `GPT-4o Mini` (128,000 token context window): The optimal choice for balancing speed and performance.
+Versatile for a wide range of educational tasks, providing solid depth without compromising efficiency.
+  - `GPT-4o` (128,000 token context window): Delivers the most comprehensive and detailed question generation.
+Excellent for handling intricate content and creating nuanced questions for thorough study and advanced assessments.

 ## Usage